Artificial General Intelligence for Medical Imaging Analysis: Introduction

-AGI models such as LLMs have demonstrated success \cite{liu2023summary} in general domains.
-However, applying them directly to healthcare can pose significant challenges, potentially leading to decreased performance or even making it impossible \cite{cascella2023evaluating}.
-These challenges primarily stem from the medical domain's unique characteristics, such as the specialized nature of clinical text and medical imaging, and the expertise needed for accurate interpretation.
-For example, medical imaging data, which encompasses images obtained from various modalities \cite{zhang2019cascaded, zaman2020multi} such as X-rays, computed tomography (CT), magnetic resonance imaging (MRI), ultrasound, microscope, and more, is primarily acquired for diagnostic or therapeutic purposes, aiming to provide vital insights into a patient's health condition \cite{zhang2021deep,zhang2020jointly}.
-Interpreting these images demands specialized knowledge and expertise in anatomy, pathology, and radiology.
+However, applying AGI methodologies directly to healthcare data, even with the domain-specific models, can pose significant challenges, potentially leading to decreased performance or even making it impossible \cite{cascella2023evaluating}.
+These challenges primarily stem from the medical domain's unique characteristics, including the specialized nature of the clinical text and medical imaging, the expertise needed for accurate interpretation, and the lack of annotation/ground truth in data.
+For example, medical imaging data usually encompasses images obtained from multiple modalities \cite{rajpurkar2022ai} such as X-rays, computed tomography (CT), magnetic resonance imaging (MRI), ultrasound, microscope, and much more, for the diagnosis and treatment planning of a patient's single visit \cite{moor2023foundation}.
+Interpreting these images demands specialized knowledge and expertise in anatomy, pathology, and radiology, while very limited patient information of that visit (e.g., exact diagnosis, mid/long-term mortality, treatment outcome) is available.
 In contrast, natural images typically consist of everyday objects that can be accurately recognized by most individuals based on common sense.
-This distinction presents a notable challenge when it comes to annotating a substantial volume of high-quality medical imaging data, as it necessitates the involvement of numerous experts, which is often impractical or unfeasible.
+This distinction presents a notable challenge when it comes to annotating/chart reviewing a substantial volume of high-quality medical imaging data, as it necessitates the involvement of numerous experts, which is often impractical or unfeasible.
 Consequently, the medical domain faces a scarcity of extensive training data required for directly training large models from scratch, in contrast to the abundant availability of such data in the general domain.
-Moreover, due to the heterogeneity between medical data and general data, it is not optimal to directly apply LLMs (e.g., GPT-4 \cite{openai2023gpt}) and large multimodal models (e.g., Kosmos-1 \cite{huang2023language}) trained on general data to the medical domain.
+Moreover, due to the heterogeneity between medical data and general data, it is usually not optimal to directly apply AGI models trained on general data to the medical domain.
 In addition, clinical data usually contains sensitive patient information.
-Strict regulations, such as HIPAA (Health Insurance Portability and Accountability Act) \cite{Fares23, Maad23} in the United States, govern the storage, transmission, and handling of patient data.
-As a result, applying publicly available foundational models, such as GPT-4, to medical data becomes exceedingly difficult.
-In general, adapting AGI models to the medical domain requires careful consideration of the unique challenges posed by medical data.
+Strict regulations, such as HIPAA (Health Insurance Portability and Accountability Act) \cite{Fares23} in the United States, govern the storage, transmission, and handling of patient data.
+As a result, training and utilizing AGI models across institutions are challenging or even impossible (commonly known as "institutional barriers") \cite{rieke2020future}.
+In summary, adapting AGI models to medical imaging analysis requires careful consideration due to the unique challenges of medical data.